kushal25/Drawft/README.md

 # drawft
-Communicate Using drawings
+Communicate Using Drawings

-Unlike most Chat messaging apps that lets you send Texts,Photos, Audios and Videos, Drawft brings the child in you.
+Unlike most chat messaging apps that lets you send Texts, Photos, Audios and Videos, Drawft brings the child in you.
 Communication has never been this fun before.
 Now Drawft lets you communicate with your friends and family using drawings.
 Sounds Fun right!!